Emergency Shutdown

 Providing instruction: In times of emergency, the Fathom protocol team should provide user-friendly interfaces to ensure that users do not have to deal with overly technical tasks, such as encoding a function call and directly calling the smart contracts.

-Skimming all the positions: The protocol administrator must ensure that all positions are processed using the
+Skimming all the positions: The protocol administrator must ensure that all positions are processed using the accumulateBadDebt

-function before thecoolDownPeriod
+function before the coolDownPeriod

-ends to ensure the correct execution of the emergency shutdown process.Settling systemBadDebt and withdrawing systemSurplus: The protocol administrator must ensure that the
+Settling systemBadDebt and withdrawing systemSurplus: The protocol administrator must ensure that the systemBadDebt

-is settled using the systemSurplus, and all the surplus (if any is left) is withdrawn before thefinalizeDebt
+is settled using the systemSurplus, and all the surplus (if any is left) is withdrawn before the finalizeDebt

 function is called.